This post may contain affiliate links.

-Keep these Trail Mix Cookies on hand throughout the week for a feel-good treat or mix them up to serve at a party, take on a hike, road trip, or camping trip.
+Keep these Trail Mix Cookies on hand throughout the week for an anytime treat or mix them up to serve at a party, take on a hike, road trip, or camping trip.
 This time around, I’m featuring them in my Casual Summer Dinner Party as a simple dessert to finish out the meal.
 These Trail Mix Cookies are unique yet familiar, making them perfect for a casual dinner with friends.

-Use what you like!
+Use what you like

 These cookies are incredibly easy to personalize.
 So if you aren’t a fan of coconut, leave it out!
 Don’t want to track down cocao nibs?
 Leave those out too and supplement with more chocolate chips (because come on, when it comes to chocolate more is better).